influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/scraping-and-discovery.md

     parent: work-w-kapacitor
 ---

-Data can be pulled from a dynamic list of remote targets with Kapacitor's discovery and scraping features.
+Data can be pulled from a dynamic list of remote targets with the discovery and scraping features of Kapacitor.
-Use those features with Kapacitor's [TICKscripts](/kapacitor/v1.4/tick/) to monitor targets, process the data, and write data to [InfluxDB](/influxdb/v1.3/).
+Use those features with [TICKscripts](/kapacitor/v1.4/tick/) to monitor targets, process the data, and write data to [InfluxDB](/influxdb/v1.3/).
 Currently, Kapacitor supports only Prometheus style targets.

 >**Note**: Scraping and discovery is currently under technical preview.